-.

-The Bar-Code manual is available from the Download archive page.

 Use Cases of EAGLE Concept

 Several use cases of the EAGLE concept have evolved around the domain of land monitoring, both at national and European levels.
 In many countries, the EAGLE concept has contributed to the development of mapping approaches, which draw their conceptual design from the EAGLE model.